k-bx/haskell-scripting/README.md

 - [ ] simple Prelude-only stdin/stdout
 - [ ] reading inpfile, writing outfile
 - [ ] `optparse-applicative` with options and subcommands
-- [ ] "small project" scripts for multi-module scripting
+- [ ] "small project" scripts for multi-module scripting. mention hspec
 - [ ] tell about compiling script inside existing project `stack ghc ...` (`runghc`?), useful for reusing code to read config or other
 - [ ] mention `ghcid` and `intero`